 The media mix for enforcement-based, as well as for non-enforcement based campaigns, depends largely upon the demographics of the target audiences determined for each.
 Many of our primary initiatives involve male audience ages 18-34.
-OHS attended the Communications Forum in Atlanta hosted by NHTSA and learned that this audience is on the internet getting their information from news to sports to communication with others, owns many electronic devices, and looks to their peers for acceptance and reassurance.
-Therefore, OHS will undertake efforts to increase campaign presence and messaging on the internet though channels such as Twitter, Facebook, Yahoo!, and popular online news outlets.
+OHS attended the 2011 Communications Forum in Atlanta hosted by NHTSA and learned that this audience is on the internet getting their information from news to sports to communication with others, owns many electronic devices, and looks to their peers for acceptance and reassurance.
+Therefore, OHS will continue its efforts to increase campaign presence and messaging on the internet though channels such as Twitter, Facebook, YouTube, and popular online gaming, entertainment, and news outlets.
 The benefit of using these mediums specifically is to be able to target ads based on Delaware IP (computer) addresses and specific age ranges.
-OHS has also successfully worked with sports marketing firms and local business to disseminate safety and enforcement messages.
-OHS has found the response very positive and will continue to build upon these tactics to increase additional participation by the public and community.
+OHS has found that online ads are a valuable media outlet not only because the target audience is always online but also because Delaware falls in between the Philadelphia and Salisbury, MD areas and geo-targeting online ads helps eliminate spillover of message.

-Traditional media outlets will also be utilized in the coming year.
-OHS will continue to use traditional means of advertising via billboard, radio and television, particularly for primary campaigns such as Click It or Ticket, Checkpoint Strikeforce, and the Respect The Sign campaign.
-In some cases, limited, targeted print ads, indoor advertising in bars and restaurants and messages on transit buses and limousines will be used as well.
+Traditional media outlets will continue to be utilized in the coming year.
+OHS will use traditional means of advertising via billboard, radio, print, and cable particularly for primary campaigns such as Click It or Ticket, Checkpoint Strikeforce, and the Respect The Sign campaign.
+In some cases indoor advertising in bars and restaurants and messages on transit buses and limousines will be used as well.